YasarBasturk/bandim_platform/README.md

 ## Start Frontend

 The example frontend page integrates a few of the endpoints of the backend for demonstration and testing purposes.
-To test the frontend page, run:
+To test the frontend page, run these commands:

 ```bash
 cd frontend;